-Any immigrant with a pending green card application (for U.S. permanent or conditional residence) is allowed to remain in the United States until the application is decided upon by U.S. Citizenship and Immigration Services (USCIS).
+Any immigrant who entered the U.S. on some sort of temporary visa and then submitted a green card application (for U.S. lawful permanent or conditional residence) is allowed to remain in the United States while the application is "pending."
+In other words, they can wait until their application has been decided upon by U.S. Citizenship and Immigration Services (USCIS).
 However, the key is to understand whether or not you really have a pending green card application.

-(The exception would be if this application was filed concurrently with your Adjustment of Status application, described below.)
+(The exception would be if this application was filed concurrently with an Adjustment of Status application to USCIS, described below.)

 Only when you yourself, as the immigrant, have filled out forms in your own name in order to apply for lawful permanent residence, can you be said to have a pending green card application.
 For many people, that requires filling out forms provided by a U.S. consulate in their home country and, even if they're in the United States, leaving in order to attend their immigrant visa interview there.

-A few lucky people are allowed to stay in the United States and apply for their green card here, using a procedure called "Adjustment of Status."
-You'd know you've applied for Adjustment of Status if the primary form you filled out was an I-485.
-After submitting the Adjustment of Status application packet, you'll normally receive a work permit, allowing you to not only live in the United States but accept employment here.
-You're likely to wait several months until your adjustment interview, at which your application for a green card is likely to be approved or denied.
+A few lucky people are allowed to stay in the United States and apply for their green card here, using a procedure called adjustment of status (AOS).
+You'd know you've applied for AOS if the primary form you filled out was an I-485.
+After submitting the AOS application packet, you'll normally receive a work permit (employment authorization or EAD), allowing you to not only live in the United States but accept employment here.
+You're likely to wait several months until your adjustment interview, at which your application for a green card will be approved or denied.

-To further add to the confusion, there are a few categories of people who, if they manage to stay in the U.S. illegally without getting caught, can still apply for adjustment of status here.
-Many people have done this while either waiting to finish preparing their Adjustment of Status application or while waiting for a visa to become available to them (otherwise known as waiting for your Priority Date; the date on which your visa petition was first filed; to become current).
+To further add to the confusion, there are a few categories of people who, if they manage to stay in the U.S. illegally without getting caught, can apply for adjustment of status here.
+Many people have done this while either waiting to finish preparing their AOS application or while waiting for a visa to become available to them (otherwise known as waiting for your priority date; the date on which your visa petition was first filed; to become current).

 People who can apply to adjust status even after living in the U.S. without valid visa status include some who qualify under a very old law called Section 245(i), as well as immediate relatives of U.S. citizens who entered the U.S. legally.
+(Immediate relatives include spouses, parents, and unmarried children under the age of 21.)
 In fact, if such people have already stayed in the U.S. unlawfully for several months, they're better off trying to stay around and adjust status rather than leaving the U.S. for consular processing, because it's only during consular processing that an immigrant can be penalized for an overstay by being prevented from returning to the U.S. for a period of years.

 But don't attempt to analyze whether you might fit into one of these categories on your own.
 As you can see, this is a highly complicated area of immigration law, and it's full of exceptions and traps.
 To read more about this issue, see, Can I Apply for a Green Card If I'm in the U.S. on an Expired Visa?